karim-sharkawy/Notions-of-Positivity-and-Complexity-in-Quantum-Information-Theory/README.md

 The people working on this project are Darshini Rajamani, Abbas Dohadwala, Luke Luschwitz, and Karim El-Sharkawy of Purdue University

 # Our goals
 We're working on computing code that can find a liftable and extendable matrix.
 We have longer-term goals, but working on the short ones right now.
-We are testing our code with simple examples that we know will always give us a certain output so that we can make sure there's no bugs in the code.
+We are testing our code with simple examples that we know will always give us a certain output to ensure there are no bugs in the code.

 We plan to make a working code and focus on elegance later on.
-We're using Python along with NumPy, Random, and SciPy (specifically linprog).
+We're using Python and NumPy, Random, and SciPy (specifically linprog).

 # What we're doing to meet those goals
 + Working together to compute the code and understand the theory.
 Some are focusing on theory while others are focusing on code